Lorrie Moore: Biography

 Marie Lorena Moore was born in Glens Falls, New York, and nicknamed "Lorrie" by her parents.
 She attended St. Lawrence University.
 At 19, she won Seventeen magazine's fiction contest.
 The story, "Raspberries," was published in January 1977.
 After graduating from St. Lawrence, she moved to Manhattan and worked as a paralegal for two years.

 In 1980, Moore enrolled in Cornell University's M.F.A. program, where she was taught by Alison Lurie.
 Upon graduation from Cornell, Moore was encouraged by a teacher to contact literary agent Melanie Jackson, who agreed to take her as a client.
-In 1983, Jackson sold Moore’s collection Self-Help, almost entirely stories from her master's thesis, to Knopf.
+In 1983, Jackson sold Moore's collection Self-Help, almost entirely stories from her master's thesis, to Knopf.

 Works

 Short stories

-Her short story collections are Self-Help (1985), Like Life, the New York Times bestseller Birds of America, and Bark.
+Moore's short story collections are Self-Help (1985), Like Life, the New York Times bestseller Birds of America, and Bark.
 She has contributed to The Paris Review.
 Her first story to appear in The New Yorker, "You're Ugly, Too," was later included in The Best American Short Stories of the Century, edited by John Updike.
 Another story, "People Like That Are the Only People Here," also published in The New Yorker, was reprinted in the 1998 edition of the annual collection The Best American Short Stories; the tale of a young child falling sick, the piece was loosely patterned on events in Moore's own life.
 The story was also included in the 2005 anthology Children Playing Before a Statue of Hercules, edited by David Sedaris.

-Moore's Collected Stories was published by Faber in the UK in May 2008.
-It included all the stories in each of her previously published collections, excerpts from her novel Anagrams, and three previously uncollected stories first published in The New Yorker.
+Moore's anthology Collected Stories was published by Faber in the United Kingdom in May 2008.
+It includes all the stories in each of her previously published collections and three previously uncollected stories first published in The New Yorker.

 Moore's latest collection, Bark, was published in 2014.
-It became a finalist of the The Story Prize and was short-listed by Frank O'Connor International Short Story Award.
+It became a finalist of The Story Prize and was short-listed by Frank O'Connor International Short Story Award.

 Novels

 Moore's novels are Anagrams (1986), Who Will Run the Frog Hospital?
 (1994), and A Gate at the Stairs (2009).
-Anagrams with its experimental form received rather cold critical response.
+Anagrams, with its experimental form, received a rather cold critical response.
 Who Will Run the Frog Hospital is the story of a woman vacationing with her husband who recalls an intense friendship from her adolescence.
 A Gate at the Stairs takes place just after the September 11 attack and is about a 20-year-old Midwestern woman's coming of age.

+Of Moore's 2023 novel I Am Homeless if This Is Not My Home, The New Yorkers Parul Sehgal wrote: "One might say of Lorrie Moore what she said of Updike—that she is our greatest writer without a great novel—but how tinny ‘greatness’ can feel when caught in the inhabiting, staining, possessing power of a work of such determined strangeness and pain.
+An almost violent kind of achievement: a writer knifing forward, slicing open a new terrain—slicing open conventional notions and obligations of narrative itself."